SeReCo-Graduate-School/sereco-graduate-school.github.io/2023/summer-workshop.md

 All dates are CET.

 You are welcome to arrive on Sunday, July 16, in the afternoon as our workshop starts on Monday morning.
-You are invited to our small social gathering in the evening, see programm below.
+If you choose to do so, you are invited to join our social gathering / hike on Sunday evening, see programm below.

 ## Location